Joxroxagain/adidas-bot/README.md

+# STATUS
+:red_circle: No longer working and not supported.

 # Adidas Bot

 Launches instances of puppeteer browsers to a specified url and notifies you when an adidas cart page is detected.